Effect of itraconazole on the pharmacokinetics of rosuvastatin

 Rosuvastatin is a widely prescribed medication that is used to reduce cholesterol levels in the body.
 It belongs to a class of drugs known as statins, which work by inhibiting an enzyme involved in the production of cholesterol.
 By lowering cholesterol levels, rosuvastatin helps to reduce the risk of heart disease and stroke.

-See also Rosuvastatin calcium tablets 20mg
+See also Rosuvastatin sandoz cena

 This section provides an overview of the pharmacokinetics of rosuvastatin, including its absorption, distribution, metabolism, and elimination from the body.